TULiberalArts/Public-Policy/pages/research.md

 ![University Community Collaborative]({{site.baseurl}}/media/resized2UCC-youth-programming.jpg){:.img-right}
 ### University Community Collaborative
 The [University Community Collaborative](http://uccollab.org/) (UCC) prepares and supports young people on their journeys to become confident, effective civic-minded leaders.
-Engaging approximately 130 youth per year (ages 14-24), UCC's programming is distinguished by its emphasis on long term development, its incorporation of youth leaders into the Collaborative’s organizational structure, its social justice/community building orientation and its location on a university campus.
+Engaging approximately 130 youths per year (ages 14-24), UCC’s programming is distinguished by its emphasis on long-term development, its incorporation of youth leaders into the collaborative’s organizational structure, its social justice/community building orientation and its location on a university campus.

 ___